The Grooming Manual

 But the process gets disrupted and acne occurs when the pores are clogged.
 How does that happen?

-Your pores get clogged up by a combination of dead skin cells, oil, hair, and keratinocytes (another type of skin cell).
+Clogged pores come from a combination of dead skin cells, oil, hair, and keratinocytes (another type of skin cell).
 This creates a perfect environment for bacteria to grow beneath the skin’s surface and cause redness, irritation, inflammation, and pain - acne.

 What Are Pimples?